DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 ### A Brief Primer on Dynamic vs Static IP Addresses

 Every single device on your network is identified by its IP address.
 By default, your router's Dynamic Host Control Protocol (DHCP) server assigns a dynamic IP Address to every device that connects to the network.
 Each connected device can then renew the lease on the IP address it has been given, but if it disappears from the network, the IP address is released for another device to use.
-This ensures that previously used IP addresses are released whenever a network device stops using them.
+This helps prevent the router from running out of IP addresses.
 However, this also means that a device on your network is not guaranteed to always be available at its current IP address.

 IP addresses on a local network are typically in the range from 192.168.1.1 to 192.168.1.254.
 The router itself will usually take one of these (usually 192.168.1.1 or 192.168.1.254) and will then have DHCP allocate all or some of the remaining addresses for use by the other devices on your network.

-Sometimes it can be benficial for a device to always have the same IP address (i.e. a Static IP address) when it connects to the network.
-This is very useful for servers etc. In the case of your DigiNode, giving it a fixed IP means you will always be able to easily find it on your network, and more importantly forward internet traffic to it.
+Sometimes it can be beneficial for a device to always have the same IP address (i.e. a Static IP address) when it connects to the network.
+This is very useful for servers.
+In the case of your DigiNode, giving it a fixed IP means you will always be able to easily find it on your network, and more importantly forward internet traffic to it.

 In order to assign a static IP address to your DigiNode device, and to forward the required ports, you will need to gain access to your router's management interface.